 John Bender TEP

-In addition to his role at Bender Brothers & Co., John Bender serves as director-general of the International Trust Arbitration Organisation www.trustarbitration.org.
-Amongst external responsibilities are membership of an SFO investment committee in Monaco and a board directorship of one of the largest private trust companies in the Channel Islands.
+Since 2008, John Bender has been on the board of Bender Brothers & Co, a single-family office historically associated with a FTSE-100 publishing company.
+Focusing on the coordination of trust and estate legal services, he is an experienced independent trustee, PTC director and fiduciary protector.
+Mr Bender chairs a board of eminent lawyers as Director-General of the International Trust Arbitration Organisation and has managed a number of litigation teams for substantial cross-border dynastic and fiduciary disputes.
+Amongst external responsibilities are membership of an SFO investment committee in Monaco and directorship of a significant private trust company in the Channel Islands.
 Between 1988 and 2001, he specialised in Asian equity markets at Morgan Stanley, Barings and HSBC with the benefit of being closely connected to a Hong Kong banking family.

 Mr. Bender is chairman of CANZUK International, an organisation advocating closer ties amongst the Commonwealth realms.
 He was special adviser to The Prince of Wales's charities office between 2004 and 2014 as well as councillor of The Royal Borough of Kensington and Chelsea between 1990 and 1994.
 He is treasurer of a geopolitical think tank and is active in supporting the St John Eye Hospital in Jerusalem.